Jon has a Ph.D in chemistry. Living an active outdoor lifestyle, he also has an interest in nutrition science and nature

-So, in the long run, clean meat should at the end be even more nutritional than traditional animal meat and most likely end up as a much healthier choice when the technology has matured somewhat.
+So, in the long run, cultured meat should at the end be even more nutritional than traditional animal meat and most likely end up as a much healthier choice when the technology has matured somewhat.

 Why Should I Choose This Option?

-There are numerous reasons to chose clean meat over traditional animal meat.
+There are numerous reasons to chose cultured meat over traditional animal meat.
 Here are four good ones.

 First, there is the ethical question of whether humans have the right to slaughter and mistreat animals for meat.
-With clean meat, this becomes a moot point as the meat source is completely free of animal cruelty and slaughter.
+With cultured meat, this becomes a moot point as the meat source is completely free of animal cruelty and slaughter.

 Second is the reduced environmental impact of cultured meat production.
 Cultured meat production takes considerably less land to produce the same amount of meat you would get from animals.
 This alone should reduce and even stop global deforestation.
 There is also a massive reduction in greenhouse gas emissions connected to the production and transportation of animal meat.
-On top of this, the water usage per kg of meat produced is tiny for clean meat compared to conventional animal meat.
-So from an environmental perspective, choosing to eat clean meat over regular meat is a no-brainer.
+On top of this, the water usage per kg of meat produced is tiny for cultured meat compared to conventional animal meat.
+So from an environmental perspective, choosing to eat cultured meat over regular meat is a no-brainer.

 Thirdly is the reduction, and hopefully, elimination of antibiotics use in meat production.
 Traditional meat production is heavily reliant on antibiotics due to unsanitary living conditions and poor handling of livestock.
 This fact is quite horrible as this misuse of antibiotics is the leading cause of antibiotic-resistant bacteria appearing and should, in my opinion, be banned globally.

 When this is written the last form of antibiotic known to work on all bacteria is now being used in India for chicken production.
 Because of this, it is simply a matter of time until a bacteria strain which is immune to all forms of antibiotics will emerge, threatening a global pandemic.

-When it comes to clean meat, the facts are simple.
-Clean meat will not need any antibiotics, ever.
+When it comes to cultured meat, the facts are simple.
+Cultured meat will not need any antibiotics, ever.